se-edu/collate/docs/Developer-Guide.md

 > More details of these JavaFX APIs can be found [here](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/TableView.html).

 ## FileStatsController Class
-The `FileStatsController` controls the view that is shown when a user enters the `view` command.
+The `FileStatsController` controls the display that is shown when a user enters the `view` command.
 It shows the files that the specified target author has contributed to and the proportion of code he/she wrote in those files.

-This class loads `FileStats.fxml` which is a type of `BorderPane` and has a `Label` positioned on top and a `ListView` positioned in the center.
+This class loads `FileStats.fxml` which is a type of `BorderPane` and has a `Label` positioned on top and a `ListView` positioned in the centre.
 The `Label` is used to indicate the target author's name and the `ListView` is used to show his/her contribution statistics.

-This class' constructor requires a `HashMap` of `SourceFile` objects (from the `data` package) and the corresponding number of lines the target author has written for that `SourceFile`.
+This class' constructor requires a `HashMap` which maps `SourceFile` objects and the corresponding number of lines the target author has written for that `SourceFile`.
 It then uses this data to construct `FileStatsItem` objects to be shown in a `ListView`.

-> The `SourceFile` object is a representation of source files that have been collated.
+> `SourceFile` is part of the `data` package and each `SourceFile` object is a representation of a source file that has been collated.

 A `ListView` contains objects of a certain type and these objects are laid out vertically.
 In this case, the `ListView` contains our custom `FileStatsItem` objects.
 JavaFX will then render these objects as per the layouts of the corresponding `FileStatsItem` objects which will be elaborated upon in the following section.